Travel-Related Ailments and Complementary Health Approaches: What the Science Says

 There is little, if any, evidence that dietary or herbal supplements help prevent or treat altitude illness.

-Coca tea has been used for altitude illness, but there is no strong evidence on whether it works or has adverse effects.
+Coca leaf (chewed or made into tea) has been used for altitude illness, but there is no strong evidence on whether it works or has adverse effects.
 It will result in a positive drug test for cocaine metabolites.

 There is no evidence supporting claims that garlic helps reduce altitude illness.

-Only one small study has investigated vitamin E, in combination with other antioxidants, for altitude illness, and the results were negative.
+Only one small study has investigated vitamin E, in combination with other antioxidants, for altitude illness, and no significant benefit was observed.

 - Garlic supplements appear safe for most adults.
 Possible side effects of taking garlic include breath and body odor, heartburn, and upset stomach.
 Some people have allergic reactions to garlic.
-Short-term use of most commercially available garlic supplements poses only a limited risk for causing herb-drug interactions, including interfering with the effectiveness of the HIV drug saquinavir.
+Short-term use of most commercially available garlic supplements poses only a limited risk of drug interactions.

 - Products made from standardized ginkgo leaf extracts appear to be safe when used as directed.
-However, ginkgo may increase the risk of bleeding in some people and interact with certain conventional medications, including anticoagulants.
+However, ginkgo may increase the risk of bleeding in some people and interact with anticoagulants.
 In addition, studies by the National Toxicology Program showed that rodents developed tumors after being given a ginkgo extract for up to 2 years.

 Acupressure and Magnets

-Although some studies have shown that ginger may ease pregnancy-related nausea and vomiting, there is no strong evidence that ginger helps with motion sickness.
+Although some studies have shown that ginger may ease pregnancy-related nausea and vomiting, there is no strong evidence that it helps with motion sickness.

 Pyridoxine (Vitamin B6)

-Although the American Congress of Obstetrics and Gynecology’s 2015 Practice Bulletin Summary recommends pyridoxine alone or in combination with doxylamine as a safe and effective treatment for nausea and vomiting associated with pregnancy, there is no evidence supporting claims that pyridoxine prevents or alleviates motion sickness.
+Although an American College of Obstetricians and Gynecologists 2015 Practice Bulletin Summary recommends pyridoxine alone or in combination with doxylamine (an antihistamine) as a safe and effective treatment for nausea and vomiting associated with pregnancy, there is no evidence supporting claims that pyridoxine prevents or alleviates motion sickness.

-- Several studies have found no evidence of harm from taking ginger during pregnancy, but it’s uncertain whether ginger is always safe for pregnant women.
-In some people, ginger can have mild side effects such as abdominal discomfort.
+- In some people, ginger can have mild side effects such as abdominal discomfort.
 Research has not definitely shown whether ginger interacts with medications, but concerns have been raised that it might interact with anticoagulants.
 The effect of using ginger supplements with common over-the-counter drugs for motion sickness is unknown.

-- Excessive use of pyridoxine supplements can affect nerve function.
+- Taking excessive doses of pyridoxine supplements for long periods of time can affect nerve function.

 Jet Lag/Sleep Problems

-Relaxation techniques, such as progressive relaxation and mindfulness-based stress reduction, may help with insomnia, but it has not been established whether they are effective for jet lag.
+Relaxation techniques, such as progressive relaxation, and other mind and body practices, such as mindfulness-based stress reduction, may help with insomnia, but it has not been established if they are effective for jet lag.

 - Relaxation techniques are safe for most people.

-Sunscreens are promoted as containing aloe vera and green tea, among other natural ingredients, but studies have not proven that any herbal product or dietary supplement, including aloe, beta carotene, selenium, or epigallocatechin gallate (EGCG), an extract in green tea, reduce the risk of skin cancer or sun damage.
+Studies have not proven that any herbal product or dietary supplement, including aloe vera, beta carotene, selenium, or epigallocatechin gallate (EGCG), an extract from green tea, reduces the risk of skin cancer or sun damage.

 - Experts recommend using a broad-spectrum sunscreen, limiting your sun exposure, and wearing protective clothing to protect against sunburns and to possibly lower the risk of skin cancer.

-There is no credible scientific evidence or plausible scientific rationale to support claims that certain homeopathic products (sometimes called nosodes or homeopathic immunizations) are effective substitutes for conventional immunizations.
+There is no credible scientific evidence or plausible scientific rationale to support claims that products called “nosodes” or homeopathic vaccines are effective substitutes for conventional immunizations.

-- Law C, Adler T, Shurtleff D. Discussing complementary and integrative health approaches with travelers.
-In: Brunette GW, Kozarsky PE, Brown CM, et al, eds.
-CDC Yellow Book 2018: Health Information for International Travel.
-New York, NY: Oxford University Press; 2017.
+- Shurtleff D, Meister K, Stout S. Discussing complementary and integrative health approaches with travelers.
+In: Brunette GW, Kozarsky PE, Brown CM, et al., eds.
+CDC Yellow Book 2022: Health Information for International Travel.
+New York, NY: Oxford University Press. [in press]

 NCCIH Clinical Digest is a service of the National Center for Complementary and Integrative Health, NIH, DHHS.
 NCCIH Clinical Digest, a monthly e-newsletter, offers evidence-based information on complementary health approaches, including scientific literature searches, summaries of NCCIH-funded research, fact sheets for patients, and more.